dushanka-dev/martial-arts-academy/README.md

 * Benefits Section

-    * This section is aimed at motivating users to take up Martial Arts by undertstanding the benefits.
+    * This section is aimed at motivating users to take up Martial Arts by understanding the benefits.
     * It outlines sone of the benefits of what users can gain if they start Martial Arts.
     * Image is there to motivate users and encourage them to take action.